 MORARKA FINANCE LIMITED

-The Directors are pleased to present their report to the members together with theaudited financial statements of the Company for the year ended 31st March2017.
+The Directors are pleased to present their Thirty Seventh (37th) Annual Report to themembers together with the Audited Financial Statements of the Company for the year ended31st March 2022.

 1. FINANCIAL RESULTS: